Automattic/wp-calypso/config/README.md

 Feature Flags
 -------------

 The config files contain a features object that can be used to determine whether to enable a feature for certain environments.
 This allows us to merge in-progress features without launching them to production.
-The config module adds two methods to detect this: `config.isEnabled()` and `config.anyEnabled()`.
+The config module adds a methods to detect this: `config.isEnabled()`.
 Please make sure to add new feature flags alphabetically so they are easy to find.

 ```json
 {